Easy Skillet Breakfast Potatoes

 Ingredients for homemade breakfast potatoes:

 - Potatoes: I like to use russet potatoes for this recipe as they have the best texture for skillet potatoes.
-You can use other potatoes as well if that’s what you prefer.
+You can use other potatoes as well, such as red potatoes, if that’s what you prefer.

 - Butter + Oil: You’ll want a couple tablespoon of butter and olive oil to help fry the potatoes.